rinokadijk/traefik-api-key/README.md

 # api-key

-This plugin allows you to get an API token from a header, query string param or path segment.
+This plugin allows you to get an API token from a header, query string param or path segment and forward it as another header.
 If keys are provided the plugin can authenticate users.
 The middleware will return a 403 (unless in permissive mode).

 ## Config